noah-schechter/docs/pages/docs/source-material.md

 If you have minimized source material in error, you can easily restore the material.

 To restore minimized source material:
-1. Click `View minimized media`.
+1. Click **View minimized media**.
 2. Click the three dots to the right of the piece of source material.
-3. Click `Unminimize`.
+3. Click **Unminimize**.

 If you already have a piece of source material's aritifacts window open, just click `Unminimze` on the left side of the window.

 ### Removing source material
 Project owners and managers can also remove source material.
-While minimized source material remains accessible (albeit hidden) to all members of a project, source material that has been removed remains accessible only to project owners and managers.
+While minimized source material remains accessible (albeit hidden) to all members of a project, source material that has been removed is accessible only to project owners and managers.

 #### How to remove source material
 To remove media on the Source Material pane:
-1. Click the three dots to the right of a piece of source material.
+1. Click the three dots to the right of the piece of source material.
-2. Click `Remove`.
+2. Click **Remove**.

-If you already have a piece of source material's artifacts window open, just click `Remove` on the left side of the window.
+If you already have a piece of source material's artifacts window open, just click **Remove** on the left side of the window.

 #### How to restore removed source material
 If you have removed source material in error, you can easily restore the material.
+1. Click **View removed media**.
+2. Click the three dots to the right of the piece of source material.
+3. Click **Undo Removal**.

-First click `View removed media`.
-Then click the three dots to the right of a piece of source material and click `Undo Removal`.
-If you already have a piece of source material's aritifacts window open, just click `Undo Removal` on the left side of the window.
+If you already have a piece of source material's aritifacts window open, just click **Undo Removal** on the left side of the window.

 {% callout %}
 **Why can't I delete source material?**